Austinteghs/Tit-Tok-ban-DE-Project-on-Microsoft-Fabric/README.md

 - Optimize **incremental loads** for larger datasets.
 - Deploy the project using **Azure DevOps** for CI/CD automation.

-## Acknowledgments
-Big thanks to **Mr. K Talks Tech** for inspiring this project!
-It has been an incredible learning experience, helping me consolidate my skills in **data engineering with Microsoft Fabric**.

 ## Next Steps
 I am now preparing for the **Microsoft Certified: Fabric Data Engineer Associate (DP-700)** certification to further deepen my expertise in Microsoft Fabric.